lvous/hadesmem/branches/boost-build/Dependencies/AsmJit/README.txt

 - AsmJit wiki <http://code.google.com/p/asmjit/w/list>
 - AsmJit Test directory (in this package)

-Licence
+License
 =======

 AsmJit can be distributed under MIT licence:
 <http://www.opensource.org/licenses/mit-license.php>

-Older versions of AsmJit also contained Google's V8 licence and Sun licence (where original Assembler class from Google's V8 is).
-But because AsmJit were completely rewritten and contains complete new codebase, these licences were removed (code from Google's V8 is not used in new versions of AsmJit anymore).
+Older versions of AsmJit also contained Google's V8 and Sun licenses (where original Assembler class from Google's V8 is).
+But because AsmJit were completely rewritten and it now contains complete new codebase, these licenses were removed (code from Google's V8 is not used in new versions of AsmJit anymore).

 Google Groups and Mailing Lists
 ===============================